-The consolidated financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States (“U.S. GAAP”) for interim financial information and with the instructions to U.S. Securities and Exchange Commission (“SEC”) Form 10‑Q and Article 10 of SEC Regulation S-X. In the opinion of management, the accompanying consolidated financial statements contain all adjustments, consisting of normal recurring adjustments, necessary to present fairly the consolidated financial position of the Company as of March 30, 2019 and the consolidated results of operations and cash flows for the thirteen weeks ended March 30, 2019 and March 31, 2018.
+The consolidated financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States (“U.S. GAAP”) for interim financial information and with the instructions to U.S. Securities and Exchange Commission (“SEC”) Form 10-Q and Article 10 of SEC Regulation S-X. In the opinion of management, the accompanying consolidated financial statements contain all adjustments, consisting of normal recurring adjustments, necessary to present fairly the consolidated financial position of the Company as of July 1, 2017 and the consolidated results of operations and cash flows for the thirteen and twenty-six weeks ended July 1, 2017 and July 2, 2016.
 The Company’s results for the interim periods are not necessarily indicative of the results that may be expected for any other interim period, or for the full year.
-These unaudited consolidated financial statements should be read in conjunction with the audited consolidated financial statements and the notes thereto included in our Annual Report on Form 10‑K for the year ended December 29, 2018, which was filed with the SEC on March 13, 2019 and all our other periodic filings, including Current Reports on Form 8‑K, filed with the SEC after the end of our 2018 fiscal year, and throughout the date of this report.
+These unaudited consolidated financial statements should be read in conjunction with the audited consolidated financial statements and the notes thereto included in our Annual Report on Form 10-K for the year ended December 31, 2016, which was filed with the SEC on March 7, 2017 and all our other periodic filings, including Current Reports on Form 8-K, filed with the SEC after the end of our 2016 fiscal year, and throughout the date of this report.

-During the thirteen weeks ended March 30, 2019, the Company incurred a net loss of $3,581 compared to net income of $568 during the thirteen weeks ended March 31, 2018.
+During the thirteen and twenty-six weeks ended July 1, 2017, the Company had net income of $26,918 and $27,175, respectively, compared to net income of $681 and $1,671 during the thirteen and twenty-six weeks ended July 2, 2016, respectively.
 Based on our current operating plan, we believe that our existing cash, cash equivalents, investments, cash flows from operations and available debt financing will be sufficient to finance our operational cash needs through at least the next twelve months.

 Recently Adopted Accounting Pronouncements